 Google Lens will recognise restaurants, clubs, cafes, and bars, too, presenting you with a pop-up window showing reviews, address details and opening times.
 It's the ability to recognise everyday objects that's impressive.
 It will recognise a hand and suggest the thumbs up emoji, which is a bit of fun, but point it at a drink, and it will try and figure out what it is.

-We tried this functionality with a glass of white wine.
+We tested this functionality with a glass of white wine.
 It didn't suggest white wine to us, but it did suggest a whole range of other alcoholic drinks, letting you then tap through to see what they are, how to make them, and so on.
-It's fast and very clever - even if it failed to see that it was just wine.
-What we really liked is that it recognises the type of drink and suggests things that are similar.
+That shows that, while Lens is fast and clever, it's not always accurate.

 What can Google Lens do?

-Aside from the scenarios described above, Google recently updated Google Lens with the following capabilities:
+Aside from the scenarios described above, Google Lens offers the following features:

 - Smart Text Selection: You can point your phone's camera at text, then highlight that text within Google Lens, and copy it to use on your phone.
 So, for instance, imagine pointing your phone at a Wi-Fi password and being able to copy/paste it into a Wi-Fi login screen.

 - Smart Text search: When you highlight text in Google Lens, you can also search that text with Google Assistant.
 This is handy if you need to look up a definition of word, for instance.

-- Clothing and decor search: If you see a dress you like while shopping, Google Lens can identify that piece and similar articles of clothing or even household decor in order to serve up relevant reviews and shopping options.
+- Shopping: If you see a dress you like while shopping, Google Lens can identify that piece and similar articles of clothing.
+This works forhousehold decor and more, too, via relevant reviews and shopping options.

-- Search around you: If you point your camera around you, Google Lens will detect what kind of plants are nearby, what kind of cats are roaming around, what the reviews of movie DVDs on your entertainment stand.
+- Search around you: If you point your camera around you, Google Lens will detect and identify your surroundings.
+For us that meant IDing the kinds of plants, breeds of pet cats, and highlighting reviews of DVDs from our entertainment stand.

 How does Google Lens work?